fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

       - It MUST be equal to ``dpop+jwt``.
       - [:rfc:`7515`] and [:rfc:`8725`.
 Section 3.11].
     * - **alg**
       - A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
-It MUST be one of the supported algorithms in Section :ref:`Cryptographic Algorithms <algorithms:Cryptographic Algorithms>` and MUST NOT be set to ``none`` or with a symmetric algorithm (MAC) identifier.
+It MUST be one of the supported algorithms in Section :ref:`algorithms:Cryptographic Algorithms` and MUST NOT be set to ``none`` or with a symmetric algorithm (MAC) identifier.
       - [:rfc:`7515`].
     * - **jwk**
       - It represents the public key chosen by the Wallet Instance, in JSON Web Key (JWK) [:rfc:`7517`] format that the Access Token MUST be bound to, as defined in [:rfc:`7515`] Section 4.1.3.
 It MUST NOT contain a private key.